 To qualify, you will need to get a home energy assessment.
 It will serve to identify the improvements that can be made, estimate the savings from each improvement, and calculate the cost to make each improvement.
 Improvements that save more than they cost are deemed cost-effective by mortgage lenders.

-With this program, you can exceed the loan limit you would otherwise be approved for, you don’t need to re-qualify, there is no additional down payment required, and the improvements are made after closing so they don’t impact the appraisal.
+With this program, you can exceed the loan limit you would otherwise be approved for.
+Therefore, you don’t need to re-qualify, there is no additional down payment required, and the improvements are to be made after closing, so they don’t impact the appraisal.

 Compare lenders here by ticking the box for FHA in the left-hand menu.

 Programs for first-time home buyers for home improvements

 If you want to make improvements to a home you are buying, the FHA 203(k) loan program can help.
 It allows you to borrow money to cover the cost of the house along with the cost of the improvements, all in one loan.
 These are guaranteed and have the low down payment benefits of the regular FHA loan.